 What to do with pieces of scrap wood?
 Turn them into home decor!
-These scrap wood candle holders are easy to make and have a lot of possibilities.
+These DIY wooden candle holders are easy to make, easy to customize.

 Hi, it’s David from Cheltenham Road and I have a scrap wood problem.